tirkarthi/sure/SPECS.md

 automated tests in the python programming language.

-Sure enforces some software engineering techniques to make the destination code more decoupled and clean.
+Sure enforces some software engineering techniques to make the destination code cleaner and more decoupled.
 Mostly through testing small units of logic.

+Code written through
-It is known that code written through [TDD](http://en.wikipedia.org/wiki/Test-driven_development) can be a lot cleaner and more robust when covered with unit tests.
+[TDD](http://en.wikipedia.org/wiki/Test-driven_development) can be a lot cleaner and more robust when covered with unit tests.
 Sure is an attempt to make writing unit tests a more pleasant experience for python developers.

-In sure tests tests are referred as "specifications" or "spec", and it is grouped in "suites" that are surrounded by actions taken before and/or after a set of tests (predicates and complements).
+In sure, tests are referred to as "specifications" or "spec", and are grouped in "suites" that are surrounded by actions taken before and/or after a set of tests (predicates and complements).

 Each specification is meant to test one single behavior unit.
-"Sure" is simply a python library so a developer could circunvent its proposed practices, but it's important to reinforce that a developer that is using sure to write its tests should be concerned about writing decoupled code, and therefore writing a single test per
+Because "Sure" is simply a library, a developer could certainly circumvent its proposed practices, but it's important to reinforce that a developer that is using sure to write its tests should be concerned about writing decoupled code, and therefore writing a single test per